Since version 1.12 of FAIRDOM-SEEK Apache Solr now needs to be setup separately rather than using the built in Sunspot Solr .

 Using the Docker Image

 You first need to have Docker installed.
-We provide example scripts for setting up and starting, as well as stopping the Solr service:
+We provide example scripts for managing the Solr service, which should be run from the root directory of your SEEK installation:

 - script/start-docker-solr.sh